metodologianavarrabiomed/mice-ext-val/README.md

   total_results --> c_index(c index forestplot)
 ```

-The external validation results are summarized into `calibration plots` and the `c-index foresplot`, but to generate this plots it is needed to previously calculate the model predictions in the external validation cohort.
+In an external validation the analysis that we are normally performing are the calculation of the model predictions.
+This predictions will be summarized into indexes like C-Index or in plots like the calibration plots.
+The predictions could or could not be matching the reality.
+The calibration plots allow us to look for this accuracy.

-We can calculate the model predictions by using `calculate_predictions`, `calculate_predictions_recalibrated_type_1` and `calculate_predictions_recalibrated_type_2` functions.
+In the package we have define three types of predictions, the model original predictions calculated with the function `calculate_predictions`, a first approach to adjust the model prediction to the observed risk calculated with the function `calculate_predictions_recalibrated_type_1`, and a second approach to adjust the model prediction to the reality calculated with the function `calculate_predictions_recalibrated_type_2`.

+Therefore, the first step to be able to obtain the external validation results is to calculate the original model predictions.
 Suppose we want to calculate the model predictions in the external validation cohort, we use the function `calculate_predictions` as follows.

 ```r
 model <- model |> calculate_predictions(external_validation_data)
 ```

 > [!TIP]
 > You can concatenate the prediction functions by using the pipe operator `%>%` or `|>`.
 We recommend to use the R native pipe operator `|>`.
 >
 > ```r
 >model <- model |>